 - Interstate trucking means more traffic.
 Not only are commercial trucks more dangerous than other vehicles, there are also a lot of them.
 Due to the number of interstate highways surrounding Dallas-especially I-20, I-30, I-35, I-75 and I-635, Northern Texans are surrounded by an enormous amount of daily truck traffic.
 If you're looking for a Colleyville collision attorney to handle your Texas truck wreck case, you're not alone: with the sheer number of semi collisions that occur on Loop 820 and collisions due to logginfaceg trucks on 114, a truck wreck on your daily commute seems more likely every day.

 - More damage to your vehicle—and to you.
 Logging trucks, dump trucks, gravel trucks, gasoline trucks: all can be seen daily on 114, many of them paid by the load.
 When heavy vehicles are in a hurry, rushing through hard weather or rush-hour traffic, they're going to be much harder to stop than an average passenger vehicle.
 If a truck driver needs to slow down quickly, the momentum of his load can cause much more damage when he hits something-or someone.

 Commercial vehicles are also governed by their own set of laws.
 Due to trucking laws and regulations, filing insurance claims against semi truck drivers is complicated and often frustrating.
 Our attorneys can help guide you through this process, leaving you free to begin healing.

-Contact Our Truck Wreck Lawyers to Discuss Your Case Today
+Contact Our Truck Crash Lawyers to Discuss Your Case Today